therynamo/docs/content/plugins/tutorials/go.md

 ```

 {{% alert color="info" %}}
-An example of this code is provided in our [go section](https://github.com/go-vela/vela-tutorials/tree/master/plugins/go) of the [go-vela/vela-tutorials](https://github.com/go-vela/vela-tutorials/tree/master/plugins) repository.
+An example of this code is provided in the [go section](https://github.com/go-vela/vela-tutorials/tree/master/plugins/go) of the [go-vela/vela-tutorials](https://github.com/go-vela/vela-tutorials/tree/master/plugins) repository.
 {{% /alert %}}

 ## Executable

-Now that we have the program to accomplish our plugin's task, we need to compile the code to produce an executable binary for our target platform:
+Now that we have the program to accomplish our plugin's task, we need to compile the code to produce an executable binary for the target platform:

 ```sh
 GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build -o vela-sample
 ```

 {{% alert color="warning" %}}
-Please ensure you compile your program for the right target platform.
-If you don't, your plugin may fail to properly run and produce unclear error messages.
+Please ensure the program is compiled for the right target platform.

+If it's not, the plugin may fail to properly run and produce unclear error messages.
 {{% /alert %}}

 ## Image

 Once we have the executable needed to accomplish our plugin's task, we need to create a Dockerfile to produce an image.

-This image should contain our binary and be setup to run that binary when the plugin is executed:
+This image should contain the binary and be setup to run that binary when the plugin is executed:

 ```docker
 FROM golang:alpine